hamidgasmi/training.computerscience.cloud.aws/README.md

 		- It provides multiple DNS names: 1 per selected subnet + 1 general DNS name (not specific for an AZ)
 		- It replaces the default service public DNS when "Private DNS Names" feature is enabled
 		- [For more details about AWS Services endpoint](https://docs.aws.amazon.com/general/latest/gr/rande.html)
 - Limits:
 	- Gateway endpoints are used via route
-- Use cases:
-	- An entire VPC is private without an Internet Gateway
-	- A specific private instance needs to access public services
-	- To access resources restricted to specific VPCs or endpoints (private S3 buckets)
 - [For more details about Interface endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html)

 </details>